-Student ambassadors serve the college as new student orientation representatives and in other outreach and service capacities.
-This student organization is committed to finding opportunities to represent the college within Atrium Health and in the community at large to grow awareness of the college.
+Student ambassadors serve the College as new student orientation representatives and in other outreach and service capacities.
+This student organization is committed to finding opportunities to represent the College within Atrium Health and in the community at-large to grow awareness of the College.
+This organization also contributes to programming and activities to bolster student engagement.